willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

 ![Under damped worked example circuit]({{ site.baseurl }}{% link i/rlc_natural_response23.svg %}){: .centered :}

-<p class="caption">$\text{RLC}$ under damped natural response example circuit.
+$\text{RLC}$ under damped natural response example circuit.
 The capacitor has an initial voltage of $10$ volts.
-There is no current in the inductor the moment prior to the switch closing.</p>
+There is no current in the inductor the moment prior to the switch closing.
+{: .caption :}

 Find $\alpha$, $\omega_o$, and $\omega_d$,